ITV Schools: Programming during labour disputes

 In the summer and early autumn of 1979, ITV was off the air for eleven weeks due to a strike that was called by EETPU and the ACTT, which resulted in the cancellation of all schools programming for the first part of the autumn 1979 term.
 The programming that was due for transmission in the autumn term was transferred to the spring and summer terms of 1980.

 In the autumn of 1984, Thames Television was involved in a series of labour disputes that caused the schools programmes that it produced to not be aired for a portion of the term.
-These programs would be rerun nationally in December 1984, with schools in the Thames area being shown the backlog of programmes from the Yorkshire, Granada, and Central franchises, which were unable to be transmitted as the dispute caused broadcast equipment to be disabled.
+These programmes would be rerun nationally in December 1984, with schools in the Thames area being shown the backlog of programmes from the Yorkshire, Granada, and Central franchises, which were unable to be transmitted as the dispute caused broadcast equipment to be disabled.